 To finalize and generate the desired model, the function MeshPatch needs to be executed with all the points selected.
-In order to obtain the most simple and efficient model, all the points should be removed by selecting all the Points with the function SelPt and erasing then with the Delete function.
+In order to obtain the most simple and efficient model, all the points should be removed by selecting all the points with the function SelPt and erasing them with the Delete function.
 The relevant layers should be visible to obtain and visualize the final model.

-Now the model can be upload on the SimScale Platform as an STL.
+Now the model can be uploaded to the SimScale platform as an STL.
 You can find how to upload and save a model as an STL from Rhino into SimScale in this link.
 Under, you will find a video that demonstrates step-by-step instructions presented during this article.